jeremytammik/tbc/a/2009_optionsbar.md

 ### OptionsBar and Bye Bye to DA4R 2018

-A great new open source productivity enhancement tool and a reminder of the deprecated DA4R Revit engine:
+A great new open-source productivity enhancement tool and a reminder of the deprecated DA4R Revit engine:

 - [Open source OptionsBar](#2)
     - [Introduction](#2.1)